-Doctors often base the diagnosis on the results of a breath test and an examination of the stomach using a flexible viewing tube (upper endoscopy).
+Doctors often base the diagnosis on the results of a breath or stool test or on an examination of the stomach using a flexible viewing tube (upper endoscopy).

-H. pylori is found in stool, saliva, and plaque on the teeth.
-H. pylori can be transmitted from person to person, especially if people who have the bacteria do not thoroughly wash their hands after a bowel movement.
-Infection also can occur if people touch their mouth after touching an object (such as a towel) contaminated by infected stool.
+H. pylori infects the lining of the stomach and can also be found in stool, saliva, and plaque on the teeth.
+H. pylori can be transmitted from person to person, especially if people who are infected do not thoroughly wash their hands after a bowel movement.
 Because people may also spread the bacteria through kissing or other close contact, infections tend to cluster in families and among people who live in nursing homes and other supervised facilities.

 Ulcers caused by H. pylori infection cause symptoms similar to ulcers caused by other disorders, including pain in the upper abdomen.

 Sometimes upper endoscopy

 H. pylori can be detected with tests that use breath or stool samples.